-• Winchester Cathedral • St Catherine's Hill • Winchester College Chapel • Winchester Guildhall • Abbey House • King Alfred's Statue • St John's House & Chapel • The Old Guildhall (Lloyds Bank) • Barclays Bank Building • St Thomas' Church • The Great Hall • Queen Elizabeth Court • Castle Offices, Castle Hill • The Westgate • Peninsula Barracks • 3-5 Clifton Road & 16 Clifton Hill • Winchester Prison tower • Royal Hampshire County Hospital • Hospital of St Cross • Wolvesey Castle • St John's Church
+Winchester Cathedral St Catherine's Hill Winchester College Chapel Winchester Guildhall Abbey House King Alfred's Statue St John's House & Chapel The Old Guildhall (Lloyds Bank) Barclays Bank Building St Thomas' Church The Great Hall Queen Elizabeth Court Castle Offices, Castle Hill The Westgate Peninsula Barracks 3-5 Clifton Road & 16 Clifton Hill Winchester Prison tower Royal Hampshire County Hospital

+- Hospital of St Cross

+- Wolvesey Castle

+- St John's Church

-- St Giles Hill - 3.7.11 The Silver Hill site includes the current bus station, which creates an unsightly gap in the buildings fronting the historic Guildhall and Abbey Gardens, together with a former health centre, Sainsbury's supermarket, Kings Walk, where there are a number of vacant and under-used buildings, and the now closed Friarsgate multi storey car park.
+- St Giles Hill

+- 3.7.11 The Silver Hill site includes the current bus station, which creates an unsightly gap in the buildings fronting the historic Guildhall and Abbey Gardens, together with a former health centre, Sainsbury's supermarket, Kings Walk, where there are a number of vacant and under-used buildings, and the now closed Friarsgate multi storey car park.
 The area in general currently detracts from the townscape qualities of the town.
-The whole of the site is within a conservation area, which means that development proposals will be expected to be of the highest quality to protect and enhance the special
+The whole of the site is within a conservation area, which means that development proposals will be expected to be of the highest quality to protect and enhance the special qualities of the area.
+A number of watercourses run through the site and part of the area has the potential to flood.

-- qualities of the area.
-A number of watercourses run through the site and part of the area has the potential to flood. - 3.7.12 The development of Silver Hill is expected to provide substantial improved retail floorspace which will meet the town's retail needs up until at least 2021.
+- 3.7.12 The development of Silver Hill is expected to provide substantial improved retail floorspace which will contribute to meet the town's retail needs during the Plan period up until at least 2021.
 Planning consent has been granted for a mixed use development on the site, and the relevant Compulsory Purchase Orders confirmed.
+The site is controlled by various land owners and subject to a range of constraints as set out above.
+A Supplementary Planning Document should be prepared in the first instance to establish the quantities, types and disposition of land uses.
+Any subsequent planning applications for all or part of the site should demonstrate compliance with the Supplementary Planning Document once adopted, the following policy and other relevant policies in the Development Plan:

-Policy WIN4 -Silver Hill
+Policy WIN4 -Silver Hill Mixed Use Site

-Development proposals for a comprehensive mixed-use development within the area known as Silver Hill as shown on the Policies Map, will be granted planning permission provided that detailed proposals accord with the Development Plan and:
+Development proposals for a comprehensive mixed-use development within the area known as Silver Hill as shown on the Policies Map, will be granted planning permission provided that detailed proposals accord with the Development Plan and demonstrate how proposals for all or parts of the site will accord with the following principles and achieve the form of development intended by this allocation as a whole: